itsmartinwho/foresight-cdss-mvp/docs/architecture.md

     *   `AnalyticsScreenView.tsx`
     *   `SettingsScreenView.tsx`
     *   `AdvisorView.tsx` – chat interface powering the **Foresight Advisor** AI medical assistant accessed via `/advisor`.
     *   The chat input/footer is rendered via a React portal (using `createPortal`) directly into `document.body` to ensure it is always anchored to the bottom of the viewport, regardless of any parent stacking context or transforms.
 This avoids issues with CSS `position: fixed` being affected by ancestor elements.
+For this to be effective, the main application layout in `src/app/layout.tsx` is structured so that its primary content area (which hosts `AdvisorView`) does not scroll, allowing the fixed element to remain stationary relative to the viewport.
 *   View components are responsible for fetching or receiving their specific data (currently from mock sources, often passed down from `ForesightApp.tsx` or loaded directly if view-specific) and rendering the appropriate UI.
     *   The Advisor chat calls a dedicated OpenAI proxy endpoint at `/api/advisor` which streams/composes responses from GPT-4.1, optionally switching to GPT-3.5 for the "Think harder" mode.